mcmaquine/42_Born2beRoot/README.md

 - On line #Port 22, remove # and change 22 to 4242
 - On the line PermitRootLogin edit option to no (remove #)

+Edit file /etc/ssh/ssh_config with nano
+- On line #Port 22, remove # and change 22 to 4242

 ## Configuring UFW
-Uncomplicated Firewall (ufw) provides a framework for managing netfilter, as well a command-line interface for manipulating the firewall.
+Uncomplicated Firewall (ufw) provides a framework for managing netfilter, as well a command-line interface for manipulating the firewall. ufw enable
 Allow 4242 to ssh:
 ufw allow 4242/tcp

+Use ufw deny <port> to block an acess

+To delete some rule:
+ufw status numbered
+ufw delete <number>

 ## Create group
 addgroup user42